 Russia | Developing Countries

 The late Pamela Spence Richards of Rutgers University had it right when she said that I was bitten by the Russian bug in the spring of 1996 when the H.W.
 Wilson Foundation and ALISE sent me to Moscow and St. Petersburg as a Teaching Fellow.
 Between June 1996 and June 2002, I served as the faculty sponsor of the UCLA-St. Petersburg State University of Culture and Arts' international exchange program to increase the international diversity in our graduate programs.
 It was a small, but truly bilateral program, with two excellent visiting students from SPB (i.e., Elena V. Valinovskaya, 1997 and Inna Ilinskaya, 2002) as well as our own Kelly Kolar, who went to SPB to use archival material, advancing her thesis work in Winter 2004; she is the former curator for the Wende Museum of Cold War in Culver City and currently an assistant professor at MTSU, having been a doctoral candidate in Russian history at UCLA--her soon-to-be published dissertation addressed “What Kind of Past Should the Future Have?
 The Development of the Soviet Archival System, 1917-1931.”
 Finally in 2015, we closed out the account by sending the very talented Hope McCoy to SPB.

-In recent years, I have been involved with the Fulbright Commission in Russia, reading proposals for the Russian Visiting Scholar Competition in 2004; and Fulbright Graduate Student Competition, 2005, 2007-2008, 2008/2009, and 2010/2011 as well as the Fulbright Visiting Scholar Competition, 2006-2007, 2007-2008, 2009-2010 and 2010-2011.
+In recent years, I have been involved with the Fulbright Commission in Russia, reading proposals for the Russian Visiting Scholar Competition in 2004; and Fulbright Graduate Student Competition, 2005, 2007-2008, 2008/2009, 2010/2011, 2013/2014 as well as the Fulbright Visiting Scholar Competition, 2006-2007, 2007-2008, 2009-2010 and 2010-2011.
 During the 2008/2009 academic year, I hosted Katerina Yefimova, a reference librarian, from the Scientific Library of the Ural State University in Yekaterinburg as a visiting Fulbright scholar.
-Between 2003 and 2008, I served as one of the local host coordinators for visiting VIP Russian librarians through the Open World Program for the Library of Congress; I continue my international interests as a Vice President of the board of directors for the International Visitors Council of Los Angeles and I continue to support their efforts as a member now.
+Between 2003 and 2008, I served as one of the local host coordinators for visiting VIP Russian librarians through the Open World Program for the Library of Congress; through December 2013, I continue my international interests as a Vice President of the board of directors for the International Visitors Council of Los Angeles and I continue to support their efforts as a member now.